 - Leaf spotting can occur due to various fungal or bacterial infections.
 Remove badly infected leaves and start watering foliage with the mix eco-seaweed and eco-aminogro.
 This will encourage plenty of strong new growth which is more resistant to attack.

 - Rust can sometimes be a problem but rarely if the eco-seaweed and eco-aminogro mix is being applied.
-If necessary spray with eco-fungicide.

 - Crown rotting may occur if plants are over watered or there is poor drainage.
 Adjust your watering regime and check soil drainage.
 Apply eco-flo gypsum to help break up clay soils.